KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 ![Learning Rate](images/leraningrate.png)

+In most cases we want to start with a larger learning rate and decrease the learning rate over time/steps/epochs.
+Commonly used solution explore various learning rate during training is to implement **Learning Rate Decay**

 ## Testing with Out-of-Sample Data
 **SOON 🔜  **Techniques for testing neural network models with out-of-sample data to evaluate their performance.